Main sensor suite

 The temperature sensor is housed in a 24 hr fan aspirated radiation shield on the unit placed in full sun.
 Temperatures are generally quite reliable (within 0.5C of official readings).. especially on cloudy and/or windy days.
 However during sunny, light wind days, my station will usually register readings that are about 1C too high compared with official airport observations.
 This is most evident from mid morning through early afternoon when the unit gets full solar radiation and there is little ventilation to mix the air surrounding the unit.
 My backyard has a southern exposure and will warm up considerably in sunny light wind situations.

 The humidity sensor is housed with the temperature sensor inside the fan aspirated radiation shield.
 I have found humidity readings are quite reliable, often within 5-10% of official readings.
 Most often, humidity readings tend to be a little higher than official airport observations mainly due to less ideal mixing.
+However, my sensor seems to reach a maximum relative humidity of about 88%, even in dense fog situations.
 Note that the dew point is calculated directly from the relative humidity reading and air temperature.

 Rainfall is the most variable parameter, and depends largely on the prevailing wind direction, and the intensity of rainfall.
-Generally, I have found that the unit (a tipping bucket gauge) slightly overestimates rainfall ( by about 5%) compared to my nearby official weather service rain gauge.
+Generally, I have found that the unit is very comparable to my nearby official weather service rain gauge (Type B standard gauge), often within 0.5 mm of each other.
+However, I have noted that my VP gauge tends to underestimate rainfall in events with a prevailing north wind, since the unit is somewhat sheltered by trees to the north.
 Note also that tipping bucket rain gauges tend to underestimate rainfall in high intensity cases.
 My VP rain gauge is not equipped with a heater.. thus winter precipitation is not recorded.
 Rain does not generally occur in this climate from November through February.
 Rainfall season begins April 1st.